Fragtality/PilotsDeck/RM.md

 *Background*: H-Vars are a new Simulation Variable Type that came with MSFS and work roughly similiar like K-Vars - they trigger an Event but can not be read.
 Note that you don't need to configure and use the Hvar-Files from FSUIPC for the Plugin.
 You can use any known and existing H-Var from the Plugin directly.
 <br/><br/><br/>

 | **CALCULATOR** | Command | MSFS | `RPN-Code \| $Name:Step(:Limit) \| $K:Name(:Parameter)` |
 | --- | --- | --- | --- |
 - *RPN-Code*: The Code in normal RPN Syntax you want to run with the execute_calculator_code Function.

 For simple Tasks like increasing/decreasing a L-Var you can use the `$Name:Step(:Limit)` Template (the Plugin will build the right RPN-Code for that):
-- *Name*: The Name of the L-Var with or without preceding "L:".
+- *Name*: The Name of the L-Var with or without preceding `L:`.
 - *Step*: The positive/negative Number by which the Variable is increased/decreased.
 A Plus-Sing for a positive Number is optional.
 - *Limit*: The Variable will not be increased/decreased beyond that optional Limit.

 For simple Tasks like triggering a K-Var (Event) you can use the `$K:Name(:Parameter)` Template (the Plugin will build the right RPN-Code for that):
-- *Name*: The Name of the K-Var to trigger, you have to prefix it with "K:".
+- *Name*: The Name of the K-Var to trigger, you have to prefix it with `K:`.
 - *Parameter*: The optional numeric Parameter to send.

 *Examples*